Amatofrancesco99/KNN-OpenMPI/README.md

 Please note that if you intend to run the application with your own dataset, it must comply some simple requisites:
 - each line of the (train/test) file must represent a single data point, with the coordinates separated by a single space;
+- all the numerical features (except the target one which is categorical) should be normalized a priori;
-- the last element of each line must represent the class of the sample, and must be an integer value.
+- the last element of each line must represent the class of the sample, and must be an integer value;

 ### 4 - Compile and Run the Program
 To compile and run the serial application, run the following commands, moving inside the ```Serial``` folder: